-The History and Social Sciences Association is open to all students, faculty and staff, regardless of major or academic background.
-The purpose of the association is to provide for all who desire to participate, assistance in career planning, details on different majors, workshops, including those on resume and paper writing, educational and fun fieldtrips (including Fort Toulouse, Birmingham Civil Right Institute, U.S.S.
+STAR is open to all students, faculty and staff, regardless of major or academic background.
+The purpose of the organization is to provide for all who desire to participate, assistance in career planning, details on different majors, workshops, including those on resume and paper writing, educational and fun fieldtrips (including Fort Toulouse, Birmingham Civil Right Institute, U.S.S.
 Alabama Museum), free monthly movies with accompanying discussions and community service activities.
 Meetings are held monthly, often with featured guest speakers.